 - Keep up your postnatal exercises.
 They will strengthen vital muscles and improve your shape.
-See page 5 for practical information on some important exercises. - visitor about other local classes.
+See page 5 for practical information on some important exercises. - Join a postnatal exercise class.
+It may help to be with other new mums.
+Find out if your local maternity unit has a class run by a physiotherapist who specialises in women's health, or ask your health visitor about other local classes.
 If you are going to a class other than a special postnatal class, be sure to tell the person running the class if you have had a baby in the last few months.
 You will need to take special care of your back and avoid exercises that could damage it.

 - Push the pram or buggy briskly, remembering to keep your back straight.
-Walking is great exercise so try to get out as much as you can. - with older children.
+Walking is great exercise so try to get out as much as you can. - Play energetic games with older children.
 You can exercise by running about with them.
 Find outdoor space if there is no space at home. - Run upstairs.
 You probably find yourself going up and down a hundred times a day in any case.
 Try to think of it as good exercise!